Technology-Notes/lukesampson-scoop-wiki/SSH-on-Windows.md

     scoop install pshazz

-Then pshazz use start the SSH Agent automatically and add your keys.
+Then Pshazz will start the SSH Agent automatically and add your keys.
 You'll be asked for the key passphrase for the first time.
 Try connecting over SSH:

     ssh username@example.org